astronomer/docs/software/deployment-resources.md

 Though it largely depends on your use case, Astronomer recommends the Local executor for development environments and the Celery or Kubernetes executors for production environments operating at scale.

-For a detailed description of each executor, see [Airflow executors explained](https://docs.astronomer.io/learn/airflow-executors-explained).
+For a detailed description of each executor, see [Apache Airflow® executors explained](https://docs.astronomer.io/learn/airflow-executors-explained).

 ## Select a resource strategy